orbs-network/orbs-spec/behaviors/flows/run-query.md

 # Run Query Flow

 The client performs a read only method call on a service.
-This returns the result based on a somewhat latest block (might miss by a couple of blocks).
-Nevertheless, the block this is based upon is returned in the result.
+The call returns the result based on a somewhat latest block (might miss by a couple of blocks).
+Nevertheless, the block this is based upon is returned as part of the result.

 The response is synchronous, so if the node takes a short while to figure out the response, the client blocks.
 This read does not require an active subscription on the virtual chain.

 This read is not under consensus.
-Multiple reads can take place at the same time as this is fully parallel.
+Multiple reads can take place at the same time, allowing them to run in parallel.

 ## Participants in this flow